-Societies evolved toward adopting scarce and saleable (readily-available, recognizable, and accepted) commodities to settle accounts, trusting these items will maintain value for saving and trading tomorrow.
-Historically, quality or “hard” monies have typically espoused properties of portability, durability, divisibility, scarcity, and unforgeable costliness (not subject to dilution), ultimately maintaining their value and purchasing power through time and space.
+Societies historically evolved toward adopting saleable (readily-available, recognizable, and accepted) commodities to settle accounts, trusting these items will maintain value for saving and trading tomorrow.
+These “hard” monies have espoused crucial properties of portability, durability, divisibility, scarcity, and unforgeable costliness (resistant to stealth counterfeiting), ultimately maintaining value (purchasing power) through time and space.
+While nations indiscriminately inflate currencies out-of-thin-air (“ex nihilo”) and pivot into cashless paragons of unsustainable debt and systemic erosion, history's verdict dictates such interventions gradually foment institutionalized cronyism, malfeasance, parasitism, and plunder, leading to pernicious imbalances, oppression, violence, and devolution.

 Permit me to issue and control the money of a nation, I care not who makes the laws.